rombrew/phobia/doc/MachineProbe.md

 ## Rotor flux linkage

 This parameter also known as `Kv` rating.
-Internal representation is `lambda` that linked with `Kv` by following equation.
+Internal representation is `pm.const_lambda` that linked with `Kv` by following equation.

 	                      60
 	lambda = ----------------------------